Master of Human Resource Management and Industrial Relations

 For further details of available elective units, please refer to the University of Sydney Business School (Postgraduate) Handbook.

 The foundation core unit, WORK5002 People, Work and Employment, is completed in the first semester of study and the capstone core unit, WORK6034 Talent Management, is completed in the final semester of study.

-This unit examines the theories, practices and debates associated with contemporary human resource development (HRD).
+The capstone unit, WORK6034 Talent Management, examines the theories, practices and debates associated with contemporary human resource development (HRD).
 The unit begins with an exploration of different conceptions of learning and skill.
 The process of HRD is examined, with a focus on needs assessment and the delivery and evaluation of learning.
 The relationship between HRD and other areas of HRM is explored, particularly work organisation, performance management, remuneration and enterprise governance.
 The role of organisational learning and knowledge management are examined in terms of changing conceptions of organisational structure and performance.
 A second section of the unit places HRD in the context of the wider environment.
 Australian policy debates are examined and HRD systems in other countries are introduced and comparisons drawn.
 The likely success of skills-led models of societal, industry and enterprise development in the context of globalisation and the knowledge economy are discussed.
 A third section of the unit explores the relationship between HRD and careers.
 The causes and consequences of changing career structures, the breakdown of internal labour markets and the development of new forms of organisation are examined.
 Particular attention is given to the issues of executive development and succession planning.